This tutorial demonstrates how to use themes to apply and change formatting in Excel and Google Sheets.

 Change the Color Scheme

-1. In the Ribbon, (1) go to the Page Layout tab and, in the Themes group, (2) click on Colors > (3) Customize Colors.
+- In the Ribbon, go to Page Layout > Themes > Colors > Customize Colors.

 After this, colors in the whole workbook are adjusted according to these changes.
 As you can see in the picture below, the table colors are changed from blue to orange.

-1. In the Ribbon, (1) go to the Page Layout tab, then (2) click on Fonts in the Themes group and (3) choose Customize Fonts.
+- In the Ribbon, go to Page Layout > Themes > Fonts > Customize Fonts.

 You can see in the picture below how the color and font changed according to the theme customization.